Signed in as:

 Just a heads up, if your dock electrical is installed with plastic pipe, we will not add on to it.
 We will not repair it.
 We will troubleshoot it of issues or replace it.
 We recommend only using metal conduit for the structure of your electrical system on your dock.
 Plastic pipe is for commercial docks under the removable deck and subterrain installations only.
 It will not handle the harsh conditions at our lake for very long.
 We cannot warranty it nor guaranty any of its survival here.

 We start by ensuring the power requirements you need are met from the source, then we install a dedicated GFCI protected shut off called a disconnect at your ramp shore area.
 Then install a proper outdoor sub panel on the dock for your electrical distribution for all of our 30A and 50A systems.
 Our electrical systems are above deck metal conduit installations.
-Non metalic flex joints installed for all pivot points and dock shed structures.
+Non metallic flex joints installed for all pivot points and dock shed structures.
 And it looks good and professional.

 Our metal conduit hugs the natural contours of the dock frame respectfully like art, fastened properly for longevity preventing premature wire failures from flex fatigue.
 There are no fastening holes inside any of our electrical structure preventing water to invade lights or live circuits.
 We also ensure all of our systems are self-draining, structured for condensation control.
 Allowing your electrical system to stay dry in most weather conditions.